magg89/ProgrammingAssignment3/README.md

 # ProgrammingAssignment3
 Peer-graded Assignment: Getting and Cleaning Data Course Project

-Repository by __Marcos Garcia Garza__ for the Getting and Cleaning Data programming task in the Data Science course by coursera.
+Repository by __magg89__ for the Getting and Cleaning Data programming task in the Data Science course by coursera.

 __Dataset downloaded from__
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip